Dr Hannah King

 Fees for training and consultation vary, and packages can be offered.
 Please contact me to discuss.
 I'm sorry but I don't accept insurance.

-Weekday, evening and weekend sessions available (10.30am to 7pm).
-I choose not to keep a waiting list so, if I can see you, I can offer the first session quite quickly.
+Weekday, evening and weekend sessions available (09.30am to 7.30pm).
+I choose not to keep a waiting list so, if I can see you, I can usually offer the first session quite quickly.